GoClipse/goclipse/README-MelnormeEclipse.md

 MelnormeEclipse
 ================

 MelnormeEclipse is a framework for building Eclipse based IDEs for general purpose languages.
-It builds upon the Eclipse Platform to provide even more generic components and code infrastructure, that can then be customized or extended by each concrete IDE, making it easier to develop a full-fledged IDE.
-Some specific aspects of MelnormeEclipse:
+It builds upon the Eclipse Platform to provide even more generic components and code infrastructure, that can then be re-used and extended by a concrete, full-fledged IDE, thus reducing development effort.
+Some relevant aspects of MelnormeEclipse:

-* There is a focus on an IDE paradigm of using external tools for building, code completion, and any sort of language analysis.
-Most of MelnormeEclipse infrastructure is UI infrastructure, the rest of IDE engine functionality is usually driven by language-specific external tools.
+* There is a focus on an IDE paradigm of using external programs for building, code completion, and any others sorts of *language semantic functionality*.
+Most of MelnormeEclipse infrastructure is UI infrastructure, the core of a concrete IDE's engine functionality is usually driven by language-specific external programs.
+(This is not a requirement though - using internal tools is easily supported as well).

 * MelnormeEclipse is not linked to as a library, instead the whole source of MelnormeEclipse is embedded in the concrete IDE.
-This means each concrete IDE has its own version of MelnormeEclipse, which can be updated or modified separately.
+This means each concrete IDE has its own version of MelnormeEclipse, which can be updated or modified separately. (see Design notes for the rationale behind this)

 ### History/Background

 MelnormeEclipse originated from the [DDT](http://ddt-ide.github.io/) project, and a desire to refactor non language-specific code to a separate project, so that it could be reused by other IDEs.
 DDT had been using the [DLTK](https://eclipse.org/dltk/) framework for a long time, and DLTK has a similar goal as MelnormeEclipse: leverage a JDT-style infrastructure for use by other IDEs (and not necessarily just dynamic languages).
-But development on DLTK halted, whilst being left with many API and functionality limitations.
+But development on DLTK slowed down to a near halt, whilst still being left with many API and functionality limitations.
+DLTK started as a JDT clone, but never got the chance to evolve much beyong the Java-centric internal model.

-To continue developing a project to provide common IDE infrastructure, it would be necessary to either fork DLTK, or build a new project from scractch.
+As such, in order to begin a project to provide common IDE infrastructure, it would be necessary to either fork DLTK, or build a new project from scractch.
 For several reasons the later option was chosen.
-As such, some MelnormeEclipse components where rewritten from scratch, others were rewritten from existing JDT/DLTK code, others still were copied from those IDEs with little to no modifications - whichever case was deemed better.
+Some MelnormeEclipse components where written from scratch, others were rewritten from existing JDT/DLTK code, others still were copied from JDT/DLTK with little to no modifications - whichever case was deemed better to serve MelnormeEclipse goals.

 ### Design notes:

 ##### No IModelElement/IJavaElement model hierarchy
-This is a key design difference between MelnormeEclipse and DLTK/JDT/CDT: avoiding the use of the IModelElement/IJavaElement model hierarchy (IModelElement is DLTK's analogue of IJavaElement), as this model is seen as having several shortcomings or unnecessary complexities.
-For example, the IModelElement/IJavaElement model classes don't adapt well to languages with structures significantly different than Java.
-Another issue is that it is felt that combining source elements (functions, types, etc.) and external elements (like source folders and package declarations) into the same hierarchy makes the design more clumsy that it should be, as these concerns are fairly separate.
+This is a key design difference between MelnormeEclipse and DLTK/JDT/CDT: avoiding the use of the IModelElement/IJavaElement model hierarchy (IModelElement is DLTK's analogue of IJavaElement).
+This model is seen as having unnecessary complexities, and several shortcomings.
+For example, it's too Java-centric, the model doesn't adapt well for IDEs of languages with structures significantly different than Java.
+Another issue is that it was felt that combining source elements (functions, types, etc.) and external elements (like source folders and package declarations) into the same hierarchy makes the design more complex that it should be, as these concerns are fairly separate.

 ##### Support for using external semantic tools.
 In the more common case, MelnormeEclipse based IDEs will use external tools for functionality like building, but also code completion, find definition, etc. (for example, autocomplete deamons).
 But having that semantic functionality built in the host IDE itself is also well supported.